 Yizhen's Story

 Yizhen joined Watsi on June 22nd, 2021.
-One year ago, Yizhen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Yizhen's most recent donation supported Benedister, a hardworking 45-year-old mother from Kenya, to fund ankle repair surgery so that she can walk.
+Two years ago, Yizhen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Yizhen's most recent donation supported Khryzanelle, a mother from Philippines, to fund gallbladder removal surgery.

 Impact